neondatabase/neon/docs/rfcs/025-generation-numbers.md

-- Control plane must not "steal" a tenant from a node (by attaching to another node without detaching from the first node) without also incrementing the original node's generation number, which effectively marks the original node as dead.
+- Control plane must not "steal" a tenant from a node (by attaching to another node without detaching from the first node) without also incrementing the original node's generation number, which effectively marks the original node as dead. (doing a "clean" transfer by detaching from one node before attaching to another does not require a change in node generation number).
 - This enables nodes to trust that if their generation ID is still current, then all their attachments are as well.